Recycling and/or Disposing Of Old Computer Equipment

 All types of batteries can usually be recycled and where possible you should always recycle batteries rather than throw them in the bin as they all contain highly toxic chemicals!
 However, different types of batteries may require different recycling so always check where you are recycling them.You can recycle Apple laptop batteries at any official Apple retail store.

-All mobile phones can easily be recycled and some will even get you money back or money off a future purchase. iPhones can be easily factory reset using the Erase All Content and Settings option on the device itself.Apple's Recycling Programmes
+All mobile phones can easily be recycled and some will even get you money back or money off a future purchase.
+If you are using an Apple iPhone/iPad/iPod with iOS 7 or later you will need to de-activate/unlock it before selling/recycling it. iPhones can be easily factory reset using the Erase All Content and Settings option on the device itself.Useful mobile device recycling/trade-in links

 Useful Web Sites for Recycling in the United Kingdom